cgoncalves94/piazza-backend/README.md

 ## Credits

-This backend application was developed by Cesar Goncalves as part of the Cloud Computing Concepts module at BSc Computer Science, Birkbeck University.
-It is intended to demonstrate the practical application of cloud-based service deployment and management.
+Developed by Cesar Goncalves for the Cloud Computing Concepts module at BSc Computer Science, Birkbeck University.
+This project encompasses the application of cloud computing principles, containerization, and continuous delivery practices to create a scalable, maintainable, and secure backend service.